ludwigprager/aws-k8s/README.md

 ~~~

 ## 3. assign policy to an AWS user
-Assign a user the policy from step 2. and set this user's AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY in 'init.sh'
+Assign a user the policy from step 2.
 (or create a group, assign policy to group, assign user to group)

 # How to use this container
 Perform steps 1-3.
 Then, you need to make a few changes to the init.sh script:
 - set the AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY of the user mentioned in step 3.
+- set the variables
+    -INSTANCE_PROFILE_NODE
+    -INSTANCE_PROFILE_MASTER
-- set the variables -INSTANCE_PROFILE_NODE and -INSTANCE_PROFILE_MASTER to the instance-profiles' ARNs you created in step 1
+  to the instance-profiles' ARNs you created in step 1
 - choose a unique name for MY_PROJECT since a bucket with that name will be created.

+Start the container:
 ~~~
 . init.sh
 k8s $(realpath workdir/)
 ~~~

-Then, call start.sh:
+With the container running call:
 ~~~
 ./start.sh
 ~~~